juhanikataja/container-course-material/exercises/ex6/README.md

     oc get all
     ```

-    We then expose it over HTTPS by creating a route
+    We then expose it over HTTPS by creating a **Route**
-     * the type is 'edge', meaning it is SSL terminated by OpenShift's router
+     * the type is 'edge', meaning it is TLS terminated by OpenShift's router
      * we redirect all HTTP traffic to HTTPS port with `--insecure-policy` option.
     ```bash
     oc create route edge ex6-route --insecure-policy='Redirect' --service ex6
     oc get route ex6-route
     ```

-    Finally, we can open our app in browser and check the default page and /healthz -output.
+    Finally, we can open our app in a browser and check the default page and
+    /healthz -output.

-4. Modify source code and trigger a build
+4. Modify the source code and trigger a **Build**.

-    Then we start a build from our local sources
+    Start a build from our local sources:
     ```bash
     oc start-build ex6 --from-dir . --follow
     ```